OmalPerera/omalperera.github.io/_posts/2017-11-30-Real-time Data-Processing-with-Apache-Kafka-Spark Streaming-and-Scala.md

 ### Integrating Spark Streaming and Apache Kafka ###

-Here we are going to fetch data from kafka topic to our spark app. if you are absoulute newbie to these area, I'm recomending you to google on _what is kafka?, how it works, what are kafka topics? what spark does?_ .
+Here we are going to fetch data from kafka topic to our spark app. if you are absoulute newbie to these area, I'm recommending you to google on _what is kafka?, how it works, what are kafka topics? what spark does?_ .
 I’m leaving it to you as a homework.

 So this will be the code